skupperproject/skupper/doc/tls/README.md

 # TLS

-Skupper uses TLS certificates to authenticate and secure communications between skupper routers in a network through channels called Links.
+Skupper uses TLS certificates to authenticate and secure communications between Skupper routers in a network through channels called Links.
 The Skupper controller for Kubernetes will, by default, take care of issuing the self signed TLS credentials used by Links.
 This document describes the requirements for these TLS credentials, the default scheme used by the Skupper Kubernetes